iamrdk21/Website1/_posts/2020-05-30-a-day-trip-to-thol-bird-sanctuary.md

 All in all, **Thol Bird Sanctuary** is a nice weekend getaway for people residing in Ahmedabad.

 {: .box-warning}
-<strong>Note:</strong> Try to reach the sanctuary before sunrise.
+**Note:** Try to reach the sanctuary before sunrise.
 The afternoon heat can be annoying.

 Directions to reach: